 Community mitigation involves the creation of a cohesive strategy around wildfire mitigation.

-To be able to protect homes from wildfire, you need to control the conditions that allow for combustion (the quantity and quality of fuel) within 50 feet of structures.
 In dense neighborhoods, community members will need to work together to mitigate individual as well as community risk as conditions on any given property will impact fire behavior nearby.
-Homes, yards, and shared natural spaces (woodlands and/or grasslands) are potential sources of ignition through direct flame contact, radiant heat, and embers during a wildfire.
+Homes, yards, and nearby natural spaces (woodlands and/or grasslands) are potential sources of structure ignition through embers, radiant heat, and/or direct flame contact during a wildfire.

 Role of the Applicant/Community Liaison